dtekcth/data101/src/beginner/AI_draft.md

 That said, learning to program with AI rather than relying on it can make you a much stronger and a much more desirable developer.
 AI can help you get quick feedback, help you understand why a function isn't doing what you expect.
-It can hlep you troubleshoot errors that you don't understand yet.
+It can help you troubleshoot errors that you don't understand yet.
 It can give you an example function, similar to what you want to write.
 Seeing what a working function looks like in this language using the same concepts can help you write your own code.
 In the same vein it can give you a starting point, what we